 RIPLEY – The West Virginia Housing Development Fund recently celebrated the dedication of Elizabeth Way Apartments.

-Erica Boggess, the Fund’s Executive Director, was a featured speaker at the event.
-Elizabeth Way Apartments is a brand new, 32-unit development for seniors.
+Erica Boggess, the Fund’s Executive Director, was a featured speaker at the event. dedication of Elizabeth Way Apartments.
 The building features 16-one bedroom units and 16-two bedroom units.
 Each apartment features a full kitchen, washer/dryer hookups and state-of-the art climate controls.
 Residents will also be able to utilize the building’s outdoor gazebo, community room and prayer room.

 Elizabeth Way was funded, in part, through the Fund’s Low-Income Housing Tax Credit Program.
 This program generates low-income residential rental units by encouraging private investment through federal tax credits.
 Since its inception, LIHTCP has produced more than 14,700 affordable rental units in West Virginia.

-Also speaking at the event were Kris Warner, the U.S. Department of Agriculture’s state rural development director, Ripley Mayor Carolyn Radar and Doug Pauley with Harbinger Development Company, the project’s primary developer.
+Also speaking at the event were Kris Warner, the U.S. Department of Agriculture’s state rural development director, Ripley Mayor Carolyn Radar and Doug Pauley, the project’s primary developer.